selfagency/antiflux/README.md

 # Antiflux

-A lightweight, zero-dependency, observable state manager, exclusively for Node.js, for when reactive stage managers and their attendant boilerplate are extreme overkill.
+A lightweight (<20kb), zero-dependency, in-memory store and observable state manager, exclusively for Node.js, for when reactive stage managers and their attendant boilerplate are overkill.

 ## Installation